 For Eight Clients, it means creating content that delights our clients and their audiences.
 It means taking basic facts and turning them into engaging social content.

 The cliche definition of creativity is making meaningful connections between seemingly disparate things.
 It’s a great starting point, but it can be hard to put into practice.

 Spend time on this, and be honest about what it truly is.
 If you skip this step, you will only achieve a lifeless facsimile of creativity.

 Here’s where you literally list all the things you need to make the end result possible.
-It’s a long list that includes concrete inputs like information and boundaries, and work-flow processes.
+It’s a long list that includes concrete inputs like information, and more nebulous things like boundaries and work-flow processes.